apertureless/alibaba-discount-alert/README.md

 # Alibaba Price Alert

-Simple script to get a slack notification if a discount appears
+Simple script to get a slack notification if a discount appears and over a period of time, for the lowest discount.